arjunbiswas2004/tool-box/README.md

 This is a tool , **File_writer** .
 You just call edit method & enter file_name , place & text .
 Like this...

 ```
-from tool import file_writer as fw
+from toolbox import file_writer as fw

 fw.edit("file.txt","Balance","₹50")